malvag/distributed-ml-bench/README.md

 ## Next Steps

-- Create a Inference Logger
+- Create an Inference Logger
 - Monitoring the metrics with Prometheus and Grafana
 - Exploring async strategies (Parameter Server)
 - Exploring PyTorch FSDP and DDP